fenago/openai/Instructions/Labs/02-natural-language-azure-openai.md

    cd azure-openai/Labfiles/02-nlp-azure-openai
     ```

-Applications for Python have been provided, as well as a sample text file you'll use to test the summarization.
+Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
+Both apps feature the same functionality.

 Open the built-in code editor, and observe the text file that you'll be summarizing with your model located at `text-files/sample-text.txt`.
 Open the lab files in the code editor.